awsdocs/aws-snowball-developer-guide/doc_source/shipping.md

 ## Region\-Based Shipping Restrictions<a name="shipwithinregion"></a>

-Before you create a job, you should sign in to the console from the AWS Region that your Amazon S3 or Amazon Glacier data is housed in\.
+Before you create a job, you should sign in to the console from the AWS Region that your Amazon S3 or Glacier data is housed in\.
 A few shipping restrictions apply, as follows:
 + For data transfers in US regions, we don't ship AWS Snowball Edge devices outside of the United States\.
 + We don't ship AWS Snowball Edge devices between non\-US regions—for example, from EU \(Ireland\) to EU \(Frankfurt\), or from Asia Pacific \(Mumbai\) to Asia Pacific \(Sydney\)\.
 + For data transfers in Asia Pacific \(Sydney\), we only ship AWS Snowball Edge devices within Australia\.